 I’ve found kitchen towels with chicks, pretty pink lip stick, hair baubles, CDs, sequined slippers, and all sorts of hidden souvenirs.
 Mine come wrapped in springy floral-embossed papers with my favorite pink ribbon and tulle.

 For my grandparents, most years I take a potted Easter lily or some other bloom that reminds we’re on the cusp of good weather and sunshine.
+(I even made this Monkey Bread recipe to bring over one year!)

 But this year I’m taking something different.
 Something that will elicit more than a polite smile from my Papa.